lilyhe123/WLSOnDocker/wls-cluster/README.md

   $ java samples.QueueReceive

 ### cleanup
-* remove all stopped containers (make sure that’s what you want before you do)
+make sure that’s what you want before you do

+* remove all stopped containers

   $ docker rm $(docker ps -a -q)